Joe Palooka: Cultural legacy

-The name appears in several episodes of the long-running television show M*A*S*H, most notably in the 10th season episode Heroes where fictional prize fighter "Gentleman Joe" Cavanaugh visits the outfit and Margaret remarks "Is that what it takes to get a steak dinner around here, a visit from some Joe Palooka?"
+The name appears in several episodes of the long-running television show M*A*S*H, most notably in the 10th-season episode "Heroes", where fictional prize fighter "Gentleman Joe" Cavanaugh visits the outfit and Margaret remarks, "Is that what it takes to get a steak dinner around here, a visit from some Joe Palooka?"

-South of Wilkes-Barre, Pennsylvania on the way to the town of Mountain Top, Pennsylvania is Joe Palooka Mountain, named in the early 1980s by then-Mayor of Wilkes-Barre Thomas McLaughlin.
+South of Wilkes-Barre, Pennsylvania, on the way to the town of Mountain Top, Pennsylvania, is Joe Palooka Mountain, named in the early 1980s by the then-mayor of Wilkes-Barre, Thomas McLaughlin.
 A granite monument with the likeness of Joe Palooka is located at the base of the mountain at the intersection of Pennsylvania State Routes 309 and 437, between Wilkes-Barre and the town of Mountain Top.

 In September 1948, a limestone Joe Palooka statue (in a flowing cape) was erected on a hill overlooking Indiana State Road 37.
 In 1984, the nine-foot high, ten-ton statue and its base were moved and rededicated to the town hall in Oolitic, Indiana.

-In The Story of a Shipwrecked Sailor, sailor Luis Alejandro Velasco refers to a "Joe Palooka" tavern at a port in Mobile, Alabama, United States, where he and his shipmates, while on leave, went to drink whisky and threw a fight from time to time.
+In The Story of a Shipwrecked Sailor, sailor Luis Alejandro Velasco refers to a "Joe Palooka" tavern at a port in Mobile, Alabama, United States, where his shipmates and he, while on leave, went to drink whisky and throw a fight from time to time.

 In Sometimes a Great Notion, Ken Kesey skewers one of his characters with this paragraph: "'Tsk, tsk,' said Brother Walker.
 And, as he had learned the comment from Joe Palooka, it came out 'tisk tisk', the way he assumed it was pronounced."

 In the 1977 film Smokey and the Bandit, after having been drawn into a fight and taking a beating, character Cledus "Snowman" Snow (Jerry Reed) tells his friend Bo "Bandit" Darville (Burt Reynolds) over the CB radio, "Look, you ain't gonna believe this, but I just did my imitation of Joe Palooka."